-You’re probably familiar with northern Australia’s tropical summer (November to March) and dry season (April to October).
+You’re probably familiar with northern Australia’s two seasons: the dry season (April to October) and the wet tropical summer (November to March).

 Gudjewg – Monsoon season

-This is the ‘true’ tropical summer – thunderstorms, heavy rain and flooding.
-The heat and humidity generate an explosion of plant and animal life.
-Spear grass grows to over two metres tall and creates a silvery-green hue throughout the woodlands.
-Magpie geese nest in the sedgelands.
-Flooding may cause goannas, snakes and rats to seek refuge in the trees.
-Eggs and stranded animals are a good bush food source for local Aboriginal people during this time.
+Magpie geese nest in the wetlands while widespread flooding drives goannas, snakes and rats to seek refuge in the trees.
+Eggs and stranded animals are a good source of food for local Aboriginal people during this time.

-This is a relatively cool time with low humidity.
-Early morning mists hang low over the plains and waterholes.
-The shallow wetlands and billabongs are carpeted with water lilies.
-Drying winds and flowering Darwin woolly butt tell local Aboriginal people that it’s time to start burning the woodlands in patches to ‘clean the country’ and encourage new growth for grazing animals.
+This is a relatively cool time with less humidity.
+Early-morning mists hang low over the plains and the shallow wetlands and billabongs are carpeted with water lilies.

 Wurrgeng – Cold weather season